kylechui/kylechui.github.io/posts/folding-for-imperative-programmers.md

 can be refactored using higher-level constructs from functional programming.

-Folding is an abstraction for the notion of "accumulating" a value in a container, i.e. summing the elements of a list.
+Folding is an abstraction for the notion of "accumulating" a value in a container, e.g. summing the elements of a list.
 In an imperative language like C++, that might look like:

 ```cpp